 Recharge/service center units that have debt service should contact recharge accounting regarding Transfers of Funds.

-Where are the Transfer of Funds Documents Located?
+Where is the Transfer of Funds Document Located?

 - Review and become familiar with the material on this page; as well as, the reference material prior to completing a Transfer of Funds document.